UNC-Chapel Hill: An Introduction

 Expansion continued throughout the 20th century, and today UNC–Chapel Hill ranks among the great institutions of higher education in the nation.
-Beginning with one building, 41 students, and two professors, the University has now grown to more than 300 buildings, more than 29,000 students annually, and more than 3,600 faculty members.
+Beginning with one building, 41 students, and two professors, the University has now grown to more than 300 buildings, almost 30,000 students annually, and more than 3,800 faculty members.

 The University has been recognized for the quality of its undergraduate and graduate programs in every national survey conducted in the last third of the 20th century and into the 21st.
 U.S. News and World Report’s survey of American colleges and universities consistently ranks the University among the best colleges in the nation and among the top research universities.

 These accolades reflect the quality of the curriculum and of the faculty, whose research orientation allows them to share with their students not only the thrill of discovery but also the latest advancements and new knowledge.
 Another asset that contributes to this reputation is UNC–Chapel Hill’s superb library system containing more than nine million print and electronic volumes.
 It is ranked among the top research libraries in the United States and Canada by the Association of Research Libraries.

 Commitment to Diversity

 The University of North Carolina at Chapel Hill strives for excellence both in academic engagement and co-curricular support.
 Sustaining a diverse and inclusive community is critical to achieving educational excellence.